BIOCHAR? What is THAT???

 Upcoming Biochar Workshops:

-Not a workshop per se, but we will be in attendence at Groveland, Florida’s EcoExpo 2025 at Groveland’s Lake David Park, February 22nd, 2025, 10AM-3PM.
-We will be talking all about biochar, selling 13 gallon buckets of biochar and showing off the smaller kilns that are available.
+Not a workshop per se, but we will be set up a sales table at Lake Permaculture’s October Meeting at Groveland Exchange, Tuesday Oct.
+7th, 2025.
+We will be answering any questions about biochar, selling 13 gallon buckets of biochar and showing off a few of the kilns available.
 See you there!!!

 Ready to learn, but can’t make a public workshop?
 Host a Biochar Workshop at your garden. ($600 USD) Biochar Burn Ring, Educational Presentation, Hands-On Workshop for 14+ participants, Seasoned Bamboo Firewood and 55 Gallons of Bamboo Biochar.
-See contact form at bottom of page.
+See contact options at the bottom of this page.

 Bamboo Biochar